Mobile App Testing: Challenges, Types and Best Practices

 The end to end and unit tests layers can also be swapped as well as the beta and end to end layer.
 The amount of end to end tests and unit tests can differ from project to project and from app to app.

-The top of the pyramid there are unit tests.
+At the top of the pyramid, there are unit tests.
 Writing unit tests for mobile apps is not as easy as for backend or web applications.
-There are so many APIs and sensors that can be used by an app and it is really difficult and time consuming to mock all those interfaces to write efficient unit tests.
+There are so many APIs and sensors that can be used by an app and it is really difficult and time-consuming to mock all those interfaces to write efficient unit tests.

 Types of Mobile App Testing

 Functional testing checks whether the functionalities are working as per requirements or not.
 For example, it tests user interactions with the app such as launching the app, logging in, playing a song, checking an account balance and other straightforward user flows.

 Because functional testing interacts with app’s UI elements, database layer, network layer and more it is generally a time consuming and complex process.
 You would require a good balance of different functional testing types to get the most out of it.

 As the name indicates, regression testing checks whether new feature updates, patches or configuration changes hadn’t brought new regressions, or bugs, in both the functional and non-functional areas of a mobile application system.
 Regression testing confirms that any changes which are made by the development that is walking through to the improvement.